-Judge Bradford is required to attain a minimum of sixteen hours judicial education hours each fiscal year to serve in capacity of Texas Probate Court Judge in Midland County.
+Judge Johnson is required to attain a minimum of sixteen hours judicial education hours each fiscal year to serve in capacity of Texas Probate Court Judge in Midland County.

-Judge Mike Bradford also presides over the Midland County Commissioners’ Court and has no correlation to Probate Court.
+Judge Terry Johnson also presides over the Midland County Commissioners’ Court and has no correlation to Probate Court.
 View a list of County Clerk filing fees on Probates.
 To schedule and get available dates for a probate hearing contact Jenny Hilton, Court Administrator, by calling 432-688-4310.